The New York Review of Books: Description

 Caricaturist David Levine illustrated The New York Review of Books from 1963 to 2007, giving the paper a distinctive visual image.
 Levine died in 2009.
 John Updike, whom Levine drew many times, wrote: "Besides offering us the delight of recognition, his drawings comfort us, in an exacerbated and potentially desperate age, with the sense of a watching presence, an eye informed by an intelligence that has not panicked, a comic art ready to encapsulate the latest apparitions of publicity as well as those historical devils who haunt our unease."
 Levine contributed more than 3,800 pen-and-ink caricatures of famous writers, artists and politicians for the publication.
 Silvers said: "David combined acute political commentary with a certain kind of joke about the person.
-He was immensely sensitive to the smallest details – people’s shoulders, their feet, their elbows.
+He was immensely sensitive to the smallest details – people's shoulders, their feet, their elbows.
 He was able to find character in these details."
 The New York Times described Levine's illustrations as "macro-headed, somberly expressive, astringently probing and hardly ever flattering caricatures of intellectuals and athletes, politicians and potentates" that were "replete with exaggeratedly bad haircuts, 5 o'clock shadows, ill-conceived mustaches and other grooming foibles ... to make the famous seem peculiar-looking in order to take them down a peg".
 In later years, illustrators for the Review included James Ferguson of Financial Times.

 The Washington Post described the "lively literary disputes" conducted in the 'letters to the editor' column of the Review as "the closest thing the intellectual world has to bare-knuckle boxing".
 In addition to reviews, interviews and articles, the paper features extensive advertising from publishers promoting newly published books.
 It also includes a popular "personals" section that "share[s] a cultivated writing style" with its articles.
 One lonely heart, author Jane Juska, documented the 63 replies to her personal ad in the Review with a 2003 memoir, A Round-Heeled Woman, that was adapted as a play.
 In The Washington Post, Matt Schudel called the personal ads "sometimes laughably highbrow" and recalled that they were "spoofed by Woody Allen in the movie Annie Hall".

 Several of the magazine's editorial assistants have become prominent in journalism, academia and literature, including Jean Strouse, Deborah Eisenberg, Mark Danner and A. O. Scott.
-Another former intern and a contributor to the Review, author Claire Messud, said: "They’re incredibly generous about taking the time to go through things.
+Another former intern and a contributor to the Review, author Claire Messud, said: "They're incredibly generous about taking the time to go through things.
 So much of [business today] is about people doing things quickly, with haste.
 One of the first things to go out the window is a type of graciousness. ...
-There’s a whole sort of rhythm and tone of how they deal with people.
-I’m sure it was always rare.
+There's a whole sort of rhythm and tone of how they deal with people.
+I'm sure it was always rare.
 But it feels incredibly precious now."
+Still another, Sigrid Nunez, commented of the editors: "You had these two people who were at the top of everything, who had no interest in anything except doing this amazing job.
+They were strangely without ego."